- We all lie from time to time, but some of us lie compulsively and cause serious harm to ourselves as well as the people around us.

 - Your lying causes problems in your relationships and/or at work.

 - You can’t stop lying, despite your desire to do so.

 While compulsive lying is not a mental disorder, frequent or compulsive lying can raise suspicion of other mental health conditions like bipolar disorder, borderline personality disorder, or narcissistic personality disorder.

 After the lockdown incident, Allison received support and treatment from a school counselor whom she met with once a week.
 And it proved effective, as she learned to break her compulsive lying habit.

 Meeting with a mental health professional consistently can be very helpful in changing compulsive lying behavior.
 That said, it can’t be effective if you don’t first realize and acknowledge that you have a problem.

 Additionally, treatment can be complex if you carry your compulsive lying habits into therapy and lie to your counselor or therapist.
 So, if you’re someone who battles the urge to lie, do your best to completely open up in order to successfully defeat it.

 Lying: Bad for Reality, Great for Television

-In each of these series, the main characters are tangled up in lies that ultimately bring them closer together, while isolating them from others.
-They are constantly lying to cover their tracks and keep their secrets hidden from the world.
+In each of these series, the main characters are tangled up in lies that ultimately bring them closer together, while isolating them from the rest of the world.
+They are constantly lying to cover their tracks and keep their secrets hidden from others.
 But are these characters compulsive liars?

-Nope—remember, compulsive liars are not individuals lying due to immediate stressors.
-Aria, Hannah Spencer, and Emily in Pretty Little Liars are only lying in order to protect themselves as well as their loved ones from possible danger.
-And the women in Big Little Lies—Celeste, Renata, Bonnie, Madeline, and Jane—decide to lie in order to protect Bonnie and bury their troubling pasts.
-Therefore, they aren’t compulsive liars, but rather women caught in sticky situations that make for some pretty entertaining television.
+Nope—remember, compulsive liars don’t lie due to immediate stressors.
+The main characters in “Pretty Little Liars” only lie in order to protect themselves as well as their loved ones from potential danger.
+And the women in “Big Little Lies” decide to lie in order to protect one of their own and bury their troubling pasts.
+Therefore, they aren’t compulsive liars, but rather women caught in sticky situations (which makes for some pretty entertaining television).